0x41647269656E/0x41647269656E/README.md

 🔭 I’m currently working on my homelab how-to guide using [Obsidian](https://obsidian.md/).

+TODO : Bookmark sorter for Chrome in Python

 <!--
 **0x41647269656E/0x41647269656E** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.